Who can attend the Skill Center programs?

 Most manufacturers require a person to be 18 in order to work full time.
 There is no maximum age as long as the person wants to work.

 Are there any entrance exams?

 We do not have entrance exams, but we do require students to complete a brief trial for each vocational program.
-The Salesforce trial takes approximately 1.5 hours or less to complete on average.
-The True Manufacturing and Hospitality Housekeeping trials take 30 minutes or less to complete on average.
+The Manufacturing and Hospitality Housekeeping trials take 30 minutes or less to complete on average.
 If students are unable to successfully complete the trial, they will be provided with resources to improve their performance and return for additional trials in the future.

-Students are not required to possess prior knowledge in order to start the True Manufacturing or Hospitality Housekeeping programs.
+Students are not required to possess prior knowledge in order to start any other programs.
 However, students must be able to follow directions.
 They should also understand that stamina and physical tasks will be required by the employer.

 What is the tuition cost?